CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/manufacturing/rework.md

 1. Open the Manufacturing Order screen.
 2. Right-click an empty area and select 'Issue and Receipts' → 'Issue Rework to Production.'
-3. ProcessForce will generate a Pick Order with the Finished Good ItemCode—update the quantity and batch numbers as needed.
+3. CompuTec ProcessForce will generate a Pick Order with the Finished Good ItemCode—update the quantity and batch numbers as needed.

     ![Rework](./media/rework/rework-order-1.PNG)